armarquez/dotfiles/Readme.md

 ### OS-specific setup

+#### fzf

+You'll need to install [fzf](https://github.com/junegunn/fzf/) to enable the enhanced history search.
+Manual install instructions can be found at [fzf](https://github.com/junegunn/fzf), and os-specific instructions below.

 #### macOS

-1. Download iTerm2 from [http://www.iterm2.com](http://www.iterm2.com).
-It is considerably nicer than the stock Terminal application that comes with macOS.
+1. Download iTerm2 from [http://www.iterm2.com](http://www.iterm2.com) (optional).
+In my opinion it is considerably nicer than the stock Terminal application that comes with macOS.
 Please note - there is an RCE flaw in all versions of iTerm 2 before 3.3.6, so update if you're using an affected version.
 2. Install the current version of Homebrew from [http://brew.sh/](http://brew.sh/).
 3. Install GNU Stow with `brew install stow`
-4. Homebrew inevitably has a newer version of `zsh` than the one Apple ships with the OS, so `brew install zsh` to install it.
+4. Homebrew has a newer version of `zsh` than the one Apple shipped with the OS before 11.6, so `brew install zsh` to install it.
-5. Switch your shell to `zsh`:
+5. Switch your shell to `zsh` if necessary - Apple has defaulted the shell for new users to `zsh` since macOS Catalina (10.15):
     1. System Preferences -> Users & Groups.
     2. Unlock the preferences
     3. Select your user
     4. Select advanced options
-    5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use the newer version packaged by `brew`)
+    5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use the version packaged by `brew`)
 6. Install some Powerline-compatible or NerdFont fonts from one of the links in the Fonts section above.
     1. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the Powerline-compatible fonts you just installed.
     2. **Make sure you also specify a Powerline-compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled**.
+7. Install `fzf` with `brew install fzf`

 #### Linux

 1. Switch your shell to `zsh` with `chsh -s /bin/zsh`
-2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems, `apt-get -y install stow` on Debian / Ubuntu.
+2. Install GNU Stow - `sudo yum install -y stow` on Red Hat / CentOS systems, `sudo apt-get -y install stow` on Debian / Ubuntu.
+3. Install `fzf` - `sudo apt-get install -y fzf` on Debian / Ubuntu, do a manual install on Red Hat / Centos - instructions are at [fzf](https://github.com/junegunn/fzf).
-3. Install the patched font in a valid X font path.
+4. Install the patched font in a valid X font path.
 Valid font paths can be listed with `xset q`: `mv YourChosenPowerlineFont.otf ~/.fonts`
-4. Update the font cache for the path the font was installed in (root privileges may be needed for updating the font cache for some paths): `fc-cache -vf ~/.fonts/`
+5. Update the font cache for the path the font was installed in (root privileges may be needed for updating the font cache for some paths): `fc-cache -vf ~/.fonts/`

 After installing a Nerdfont or Powerline-compatible font, you will also need to configure your terminal emulator to use your selected Powerline-compatible font.
 The name of the correct font usually ends with *for Powerline*.